wryzxec/Vocal_Bot/README.md

 # Vocal Bot

 ## ToDo
-- Add a default system prompt to give Vocal Bot personality
+- Update Microphone Button UI to show when microphone in use.

 ## About This Project
 Vocal Bot is a chatbot application which utilises the OpenAI text generation and text-to-speech API to output chatbot responses through speaker audio.